 In the year the survey is conducted, the Academy publishes aggregate survey results in the December issue of the Bulletin, our monthly publication, and also displays them during our Annual Meeting.

-Please click on the links below to access the results of our 2011 socioeconomic survey data.
+Please click on the links below to access the results of our 2014 and 2011 socioeconomic survey data.

 Additionally, here are a few links to reports that provide general information regarding salary.
 Unfortunately, many of these studies use the mean salary and RVU data and may not provide the specifics you are seeking.